2 Samuel 22-23

 through clear shining after rain.’

-5 Isn’t it so, my house is with God?
+5 Is it not so, my house is with God?

 For he has made with me, an everlasting covenant,